If you’ve ever asked yourself the question “What to do with my life”, then you are not alone.

 - You’ll feel more motivated and excited about life again

-- You’ll take action towards change instead of staying stuck forever
+- You’ll take action toward change instead of staying stuck forever

 - You’ll find new meaning in life